S3-working-group/s3-practical-guide/src/meeting-practices/meeting-host.md

 ## Meeting Host (Role)

-The meeting host is accountable for proper preparation and follow-up of meetings, workshops or other events.
+The meeting host is accountable for preparation and follow-up of meetings, workshops or other events.

-The role may be assigned temporarily (i.e. for one specific event) or permanently. e.g. for all events of one circle.
+The role may be assigned temporarily (i.e. for one specific event) or for a duration of time.

 ---